 The key to treating individuals suffering with a dual diagnosis is recognizing and evaluating both disorders.
 A medical doctor must diagnose depression, and experts in the field of both addiction medicine and psychopharmacology should administer treatment.

-Las Virgenes Behavioral Health and Medical Clinic is unique in its approach to depression treatment.
-Dr. Mohammad’s state-of-the-art programs have made it unnecessary to live with the painful symptoms of depression.
-He is board certified in psychiatry and addiction medicine.
-In addition to standard outpatient treatment, he also utilizes TMS Therapy in the office for patients who do not respond well to medication or other treatment methods.
+Our program is unique in its approach to depression treatment.
+Our state-of-the-art programs have made it unnecessary to live with the painful symptoms of depression.
+In addition to standard outpatient treatment, we also utilize TMS Therapy in the office for patients who do not respond well to medication or other treatment methods.

-For more information on about our Dual Diagnosis and Co-Occurring Disorder Programs for Depression, please contact Las Virgenes Behavioral Health and Medical Clinic at 818-879-9018.
+For more information on about our Dual Diagnosis and Co-Occurring Disorder Programs for Depression, please contact our Outpatient Detox Clinic at (805) 267-9071.